MiroPsota/macko_spmv/media/README.md

 CSR with 16-bit values and 32-bit column indices has $d_{eff}=3d$.
 So if you prune your model to density $d=0.34$ (sparsity 66% ), the CSR representation will take 102% of the disk space (yes, you saved nothing :( ).

-## Storage Format

-We build upon the CSR format and introduce heavy compression of the `column_indices` and strategic padding of `values`.

-We compress the `column_indices` of the CSR format using delta encoding, each delta is the difference of consecutive `column_indices`.
-Then we strategically add 0 values to the `values` array in such a way that all deltas are capped at $2^4=16$.
-This means, all deltas can be stored using $4$-bit integers (because they are at least 1, as the columns are incremental).

-We will end up with three arrays:
-- `values`: same as before, holds non zero values of the original matrix, however now there can be some additional zeros.
-- `deltas`: delta encoded `column_indices`, starts independently from 0 for each row.
-Now, these are 4-bit values, grouped in pairs to work with 8-bit memory words.
-- `row_pointers`: index to `values` and `column_indices` signifying the start of a given row.

-Assume one row with values $[1,2,3]$ in columns $[2,36,46]$.
-Because the difference between the first and second column index is higher that 16 we will need to add 2 zeros.
-The resulting `values` array will be
-$[1,0,0,2,3]$ and the `deltas` array will be $[2,16,16,2,10]$.

-The questions are: How much padding do we need to add?
-What will be the $d_{eff}$ of this format?
-Trust me, it will be ok.
-Lets first see the multiplication algorithm.

-TODO visual representation of MACKO

-## SpMV algorithm

-TODO visual representation of algorithm

-MACKO-SpMV builds upon Splitk GEMV.
-There are 3 key insights that are necessary to make this algorithm work.
-This algorithm assigns one warp to each row of matrix $M$ and each warp is responsible to compute the dot product of $V$ and one row $M_r$.
-To make this algorithm efficient, we just need to perform all memory loading to be coalesced, aligned and large enough to efficiently make use of the cache line.

-**First insight**: after warp loads consecutive chunks of values from $M$ and deltas, threads in the warp can efficiently reconstruct the column indices based on loaded deltas.
-To reconstruct the indices, threads compute prefix sums of deltas using `__shfl_sync` cuda primitive.
-We can compute the whole prefix sum across the whole warp in only 5 instructions.
-Afterwards, the last thread holds the sum of all deltas in the current warp.
-We broadcast this value across all threads and continue with the next chunks of deltas and values.

-**Second insight** : `deltas` and `values` can be load in a way tha is efficient, and aligned.
-If we load 128-bytes worth of deltas, and 512-bytes worth of values, each thread will load exactly 8 `deltas` and corresponding 8 `values` and no further communication or memory access is needed.

-**Third insight**: even though rows can have an arbitrary number of elements, we can still perform proper vectorized memory access.
-We just need to allow warp to potentially read part of the row.
-This can be easily solved by masking the loaded values.

-After each thread reconstructs the column indices, we read corresponding entries from $V$ and compute the dot product.
-Finally, after warp processes the whole row, we aggregate the partial dot products across warp threads and store them in the result matrix.

-## Padding analysis

 ### Best case
 In the best case, we will not need to add any padding.